Group

 She has been serving a volunteer accompanist of Japanese Chorus Group and anniversary volunteer concert at Boyle Heights Nursing Home since 3.11, 2011 of Japan Tsunami Disaster, but was not able to do in 2020 because of pandemic.
 She is recently enjoying making virtual duet videos with violin by her sister in Japan and also enjoying to watch the live streaming of various piano competitions.
 This year, she is especially looking forward to watching 18th Chopin International Piano Competition in October, 2021 which was postponed into this year from 2020 because of pandemic and Hamamatsu International Piano Competition in November, 2021.
 She likes to see many young gifted artists appearing on the music scene.

-I also obtained YMES in music education and taught the YMES method (private lesson) in years 1988-1999 in Indonesia.
+She also obtained YMES in music education and taught the YMES method (private lesson) in years 1988-1999 in Indonesia.

-I then migrated to the US and continued teaching at both individual and group levels after becoming a certified yamaha instructor at Irvine Yamaha Music center (2003- present)
+She then migrated to the US and continued teaching at both individual and group levels after becoming a certified yamaha instructor at Irvine Yamaha Music center (2003- present)

-I have taught students whose ages range from 4 years old to teenagers.
+She has taught students whose ages range from 4 years old to teenagers.

 May acquired her Ph.D In Musicology from Tokyo University of the Arts in 2013, where she also obtained her bachelors and masters degrees.
 She has experience as a lecturer of western classical music and music, delivering presentations at Colombia University, UC Berkeley .
 She has also co-authored Exploring Musical Harmony, published by Ongaku-no-tomo-sha in 2019.
 A decorated musician, she has been supported by the Agency of Cultural Affairs Government of Japan, The Japan Society for Promotion of Science, Dentsu-Ikueikai Fellowship, and the Society for Music Theory.